usnistgov/sesame/doc/tutorial/tuto1.rst

    The code does not handle regions with different band structures because we did not implement the equations necessary to treat the interfaces between them.
 However, different regions can have different mobilities or bulk lifetimes for example.
-More on this in  :doc:`tutorial 2
+More on this below and  in :doc:`tutorial 2 <tuto2>`.
-   <tuto2>`.

 Let's add the dopants to define a pn junction.
 To do this, we need to define the regions containing each type of dopants.
 A region is defined by a function::

-    junction = 100e-9 # extent of the junction from the left contact [m]
+    junction = 50e-9 # extent of the junction from the left contact [m]

     def region(pos):
         x = pos